Banyumasan people: End of Demak Sultanate until rise of Mataram

 At the end of Pajang Kingdom's golden era and rise of Mataram Kingdom (1587), Adipati Wargo Utomo II gives his territory of Kadipaten Wirasaba to his brothers, meanwhile he himself created a new Kadipaten and named it Kadipaten Banyumas then he became first Adipati with the title Adipati Marapat.

 And then, this Kadipaten of Banyumas growing rapidly, even after the center of this Kadipaten were transferred to Sudagaran - Banyumas, due to its influences, other Kadipatens became smaller.
 Along with the growing of Mataram Sultanate, Many Kadipatens in Banyumasan became under Mataram rule.

-Mataram rule over Kadipatens in Banyumasan region did not automatically annexed Banyumasan region into "inner circle" of Mataram power which makes Kadipatens in Banyumasan region still have autonomy and Mataram people also considered Banyumasan region as Måncånêgårå Kulòn region, and the people are often called Wòng (m)Banyumasan.
+Mataram rule over Kadipatens in Banyumasan region did not automatically annex Banyumasan region into "inner circle" of Mataram power which makes Kadipatens in Banyumasan region still have autonomy and Mataram people also considered Banyumasan region as Måncånêgårå Kulòn region, and the people are often called Wòng (m)Banyumasan.

-Social Structure
+Social structure

-Banyumasan social structure have their own unique that which differs with the other Javanese because they had neighboring Sundanese (Priangan Timur) influence, even its root was still Javanese culture.
+Banyumasan social structure have their own unique that which differs with the other Javanese because they had neighboring Sundanese (East Priangan) influence, even its root was still Javanese culture.
 This also related with the people's characteristic which was very egalitarian that do not recognized the term ningrat or priyayi.
 This was also reflected by their language Banyumasan language that did not recognised register social status.
-The use of high language (Krama) essentially was loanwords due to their intensive interaction with other Javanese people in order to appreciate the outer culture.
-Honoring to the older person commonly to be shown by good attitude, affection and manner.
+The use of high language (krama) essentially was loanwords due to their intensive interaction with other Javanese people in order to appreciate the outer culture.
+Honoring to the older person commonly to be shown by good attitude, affection, and manner.

-Besides egalitarian, Banyumasan people also recognised by their honest and forthright characteristic which often called Cablaka / Blakasuta.
+Besides egalitarian, Banyumasan people also recognised by their honest and forthright characteristic which often called cablaka or blakasuta.